DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 #### Creating a Deployment
 So you learned about Replica Sets...

-* Deployments nearly look the same like Replica Sets
+* Deployments look nearly the same as Replica Sets
-* used to handle rolling updates
+* Deployments are used to handle rolling updates
 * Never use Replica Sets, always use Deployments :)

 ---